Ellen Bryant Lloyd, NC

 “It depends on how many things you sell.
 I think you could make at least one dollar,” Mom replied.

-It was 1972 and one dollar went a long way then.
+“Wow!”
+I said.
+It was 1972, and one dollar went a long way then.
 I gathered a small pile of toys and books and added them to the mix of items for sale.
 I remembered feeling like a rock was in the pit of my stomach as I selected the books to sell, but I ignored it.
-I was getting too old for those baby stories, even though I still loved reading them.
-At least I was trying to convince myself I was too old.
+I was getting too old for those “baby” stories, even though I still loved reading them.
+At least I tried to convince myself I was too old for them.

 Shoppers arrived in droves and looked through at all the things my parents had displayed on tables and racks.
 Three people approached my table at the same time.
-“Good morning,” I said in my big-girl voice.
+“Good morning,” I said with my big girl voice.

 “Are these your books?” a gray-haired woman asked.

 “Yes, ma’am, but I’m too old for them now,” I said.

 “My grandchildren would love these,” another woman said.
 The man next to her nodded.